 23. How To Hit A Baseball

-Many people can attest to the difficulty of hitting a baseball; some have even said it's the hardest thing "in the galaxy" to do.
+Many people can attest to the difficulty of hitting a baseball.
 This video by ProSwingNY, however, breaks down the basic logistics in just seven fundamental steps, from squaring up to the pitcher to, of course, breathing.
-It might not take you to major league level, but it'll certainly give you a major advantage!
+It might not take you to major league level, but it will certainly give you a major advantage.

 24. How To Juggle